-Enterprises Limited pay for the land.
-He also expressed concerns about the (CESEL) usability of the land for the developer after the project is decommissioned if the developer is made to purchase the land for the project rather than using land donated freely by the community to be returned after the project is decommissioned.
+(CESEL) pay for the land.
+He also expressed concerns about the usability of the land for the developer after the project is decommissioned if the developer is made to purchase the land for the project rather than using land donated freely by the community to be returned after the project is decommissioned.
 Mr. Tolani stated that for acquisition of land, the voluntary donations requirement should be revisited as registration of land title could be a challenge.
 It is understandable that land issues could be very sensitive especially within the African setting and any policy that attempts to ensure that people are not deprived of the use of such an essential asset without them being thoroughly convinced about the need to surrender their land and (where appropriate) they are compensated for the loss of their land which could also be their means of livelihood.
 However, the assumption of equality of power in such a transaction should not be undermined by replacing it with the assumption that surrendering a parcel of land without compensation is unfair without more.
 As a result, it is better that proper safeguards are put in place to ensure that communities who are willing can still give out their lands for development activities.
 Every community in Nigeria is always willing to surrender their land where they are aware that the asset to be deployed on them are for their own benefit.
 This will apply to where land is required for development of health facility, water and sanitation facility and other assets of community value.
 I think the NEP should consider each case on its own merit.
-For instance, where a developer has proposed to provide other facilities such as free street lighting, provision of free electricity for community assets, provision of solar powered boreholes, then the assumption of unfairness in releasing the land for the project could be rebutted. releasing the fand for the project could be rebutted.
-Again, the Resettlement Policy, in my opinion did not consider the fact that the developer will be faced with inventory of toxic asset across the country at the end of the inventory or toxic asset across the country at the elid of the life of the project.
-Even before that time, the possibility that the Discos might take over the asset under the Mini-grid regulation is a real threat to what they would do with the land when such projects are decommissioned or passed on to the community when the developer believes it is right to do so.
-The propositions are:

-Voluntary gift of land should not be viewed as unfair unless

-Voluntary gift of land should not be viewed as unfair unless there is an objection to it by any aggrieved members of the community who has interest in the land; such an objection should not be with malicious intent.

-2. Leasehold of land should be encouraged with the developer paying ground rent under the payment schedule applicable in the state government or in the local government;

-Outright purchase of land is encouraged; but care must be taken to ensure that cost of land is not unreasonably inflated to scam innocent developers

-4. In all the cases, the registration of the deed of title should be done during the life of the project; but insisting on that happening before the project commences may cause unreasonable delay.
+For instance, where a developer has proposed to provide other facilities such as free street lighting, provision of free electricity for community assets, provision of solar powered boreholes, then the assumption of unfairness in releasing the land for the project could be rebutted. r g.
+Again, the Resettlement Policy, in my opinion did not consider the fact that the developer will be faced with inventory of toxic asset across the country at the end of the life of the project.
+Even before that time, the possibility that the Discos might take over the asset under the Minigrid regulation is a real threat to what they would do with the land when such projects are decommissioned or passed on to the community when the developer believes it is right to do so.
+The propositions are: Noted for Discussions Voluntary gift of land should not be viewed as unfair unless there is an objection to it by any aggrieved members of the community who has interest in the land; such an objection should not be with malicious intent.
+2. Leasehold of land should be encouraged with the developer paying ground rent under the payment schedule applicable in the state government or in the local government; Outright purchase of land is encouraged; but care must be The NEP ESMF is developed using WB safeguards taken to ensure that cost of land is not unreasonably operational policies, which is an instrument other inflated to scam innocent developers financial bodies see as all encompassing.
+4. In all the cases, the registration of the deed of title The ESMF recognizes capacity building as an should be done during the life of the project; but insisting important pillar for successful NEP implementation on that happening before the project commences may cause hence funding is allotted. unreasonable delay.
 Acquisition of land - the voluntary donations requirement should be revisited.
 Registration of title could be a challenge.
 Harmonization of processes and policies with other agencies: AFDB